-A majority of the census tracts within the ZOI are identified in the Council on Environmental Quality (CEQ) Climate and Economic Justice Screening Tool (CEJST) as economically disadvantaged.
+A majority of the census tracts within the ZOI are identified in the CEJST as economically disadvantaged.
 Contributing factors across the more rural areas surrounding Blue Mountain Lake include climate change, related to expected agriculture, building, and population loss rates resulting from natural hazards; health, including high rates of diabetes and heart disease; legacy pollution, related to the presence of abandoned land mines (off of federal property) as well as proximity to Risk Management Plan (RMP) facilities and Superfund sites; and transportation barriers, related to transportation barriers, defined as the average relative cost and time spent on transportation.